ROUNDTABLE TRACKS SUBMISSION DETAILS

 Submission Instructions

-Start-Up Case Workshop submissions should be e-mailed to Linda Swayne at leswayne@uncc.edu by June 13, 2022 (5pm EDT).
+Start-Up Case Workshop submissions should be e-mailed to Randall Harris at randall.harris@tamucc.edu by June 17, 2024 (5pm EDT).
 Start-Up Case Workshop submissions will not use the online case submission platform.
 Submit in .doc or .docx format only.
 It is important to format your Start-Up Case Workshop submission according to the following guidelines: One inch margins all around, single-spaced, 11-point font, Times New Roman, 2 pages maximum.
-Save your 2 page .doc or .docx file as “22 NACRA start-up <your last name>.docx”.
+Save your 2 page .doc or .docx file as “24 NACRA start-up <your last name>.docx”.
 By submitting a two-page start-up case, you are committing to having at least one author attend the NACRA conference and participate in the start-up case workshop.
 Workshop authors will also be invited to participate in the roundtable tracks.

-Please use the Start-Up Case Workshop template: Start-Up Case Template Please contact Linda Swayne at leswayne@uncc.edu should you have any queries about the Start-Up Case Workshop.
+Please use the Start-Up Case Workshop template: Start-Up-Case-Workshop-Template-2024.
+Please contact Randall Harris, at randall.harris@tamucc.edu should you have any queries about the Start-Up Case Workshop.

 New Views Submission Details